Skip to content

 }

 The future still represents a shajara process result.
-The native Promise exposes that result at the boundary so ordinary Promise chains can continue from it.
+The returned Promise exposes that result at the boundary so Promise chains can continue from it.